 The Importance Of Therapy

 I’ve mentioned the importance of therapy in sobriety before, but I want to talk about it again.
-There are going to be days when those memories and emotions seem to creep up on you every other minute and it can feel like too much.
+There will be days when the feelings are overwhelming like it’s all too much.

 Seeing a therapist or counselor regularly can help you confront these emotions in a healthy way when you’re ready to do so.
 Obviously, you cannot recreate scenes from Flashdance in your living room to distract yourself from emotions forever.

 Distraction is what you do to get through that day or minute without drinking, but it is not a long-term strategy.

 Practice your reappraisal strategies with incidents that don’t have too much power over you, like coping with a rude lady behind you in line at the pharmacy.